thehez/aws_mfa_assumer/README.md

 # MFA Get Session Token

+NOTE - Requires JQ to be installed

-Simple script to call the AWS STS endpoint to retrieve a session token for use with an MFA profile.
+This is a simple script to call the AWS STS endpoint to retrieve a session token for use with an MFA profile and update your ~/.aws/credentials file.
+Will also optionally allow you to assume a role with the MFA profile if required.

-Retrieve the ARN of your MFA profile from you security credentials within the AWS console follow the prompts to update your ~/.aws/credentials file
+Retrieve the ARN of your MFA profile from you security credentials within the AWS console and follow the prompts to update your profiles.